swallowcamel/nancywiki/Hosting-Nancy-with-Nginx-on-Ubuntu.md

 Go to [mono][getmono] to retrieve the the latest mono version for windows.
 In our case 3.0.2.

 # Create nancy website
+If you don't already have the [Nancy Templates for Visual Studio](https://visualstudiogallery.msdn.microsoft.com/f1e29f61-4dff-4b1e-a14b-6bd0d307611a), install them.
+Create a new Nancy
 Open VS2012 and start a new console app NancyDemo.sln
 ![nancy nuget](https://dl.dropbox.com/u/19401194/NancyNuget.png "nancy nuget")